-- DDG PICS, as the Department's nominated person, by email to DDG.PICS@qed.qld.gov.au OR - Intake, Referrals and Partnerships unit, by:

-- o using the Department's electronic complaints lodgement system iRefer (DoE employees only) OR - o email to intake@qed.qld.gov.au OR - o telephone to 1800 INTAKE (468 253) OR - o post to The Director, Intake, Referrals and Partnerships, PO Box 15033, City East, 4000 OR - o anonymous online form (DoE employees only). - The CCC, for corrupt conduct, by email mailbox@ccc.qld.gov.au - Public Sector Commission Chief Executive, for misconduct, by: - o email to commission.psc@psc.qld.gov.au OR - o telephone to (07) 3003 2800.
+- DDG PICS, as the Department's nominated person, by email to DDG.PICS@qed.qld.gov.au OR - Intake, Referrals and Partnerships unit, by: - o using the Department's electronic complaints lodgement system iRefer (DoE employees only) OR - o email to intake@ged.qld.gov.au OR - o telephone to 1800 INTAKE (468 253) OR - o post to The Director, Intake, Referrals and Partnerships, PO Box 15033, City East, 4000 OR - o anonymous online form (DoE employees only) (note: this does not support attachments and is only available for employees working on departmental premises connected to the Department's network). - The CCC, for corrupt conduct, by email mailbox@ccc.qld.gov.au - Public Sector Commission Chief Executive, for misconduct, by: - o email to commission.psc@psc.qld.gov.au OR - o telephone to (07) 3003 2800.